Ansible inventory groups

 host, which has been put into maintenance mode in a separate group.

-Let us also have a ZooKeeper service with server
+There is also the ZooKeeper service with server

 and client